Chicken Katsu Roll

 Notice how there is smoke coming from the oil?
 This means that the oil is about to burn.
 If this happens, remove the oil from the heat until it stops smoking.
 Also, using ventilation is recommended so you don’t set off your fire alarm!

-4. After verifying that your oil is ready, its time to start preparing your chicken for the fryer.
-Start by dipping one piece of chicken into the flour.
-Be sure to shake off any excess flour.
+After verifying that your oil is ready, its time to start preparing your chicken for the fryer.
+Dredge each chicken strip in plain flour, Be sure to shake off any excess flour.

 Chicken Katsu 5

-5. Next, dip it into the whisked egg.
-Try to cover the entire piece of chicken.
+Then dip into beaten egg making sure to cover the entire slice of chicken.

 Chicken Katsu 6